Lebel-sur-Quévillon

-Toponymy

 The name "Lebel" is in honor of Jean-Baptiste Lebel, a forestry contractor, born in 1887 and died in 1966 who worked for years to set up a paper mill in the north of the province.
 The lake gives the second part of its name to the city.
 Lac Quévillon is named in honor of Louis-Amable Quévillon (1749-1823), an architect and sculptor of religious objects.

 History

-The town, built on the Quevillon Lake Peninsula, was erected to accommodate employees of the Dominion Tar Pulp and Chemical Plant (Domtar).
-At the end of August 1966, the first inhabitants arrived in the future village which according to the first plans had to count in 5 years.
-In 1971, the population reached 3000 inhabitants and 4300 with the surrounding villages.
-In 1974, Domtar installed a sawmill close to its pulp mill.
-A new neighborhood is created but the population will reach only the neighborhoods.
-The city is a mono-industrial place that survives thanks to the well-paid jobs of the company Domtar.
-It therefore becomes sensitive to any labor dispute.
-In 1975, a 6-month strike was carried out at Domtar, followed by a forestry strike at Domtar in 1977.
-In June 1984 and May 1985, a strike in the plant paralyzed the whole town.
-In 1988, a 4-month strike began at the beginning of the year.
-Start of a 16-year period without conflict between employer and employees.
-In 1994: significant investment in Domtar and opening of the Langlois mine by Canadian company Cambior.
-Creation of new district in the city.
+The town, built on the Quevillon Lake Peninsula, was built as a mono-industrial logging town to accommodate employees of a pulp mill reliant on the surrounding forest industries, Dominion Tar Pulp and Chemical Plant (Domtar).
+At the end of August 1966, the first inhabitants arrived in the future village which had a 5 year lead time for construction.
+The layout of these streets was in the shape of a tree, each with the name of a deciduous tree or a conifer.
+In 1971, the population reached 3000 inhabitants and 4300 including the surrounding settlements.
+In 1974, Domtar installed a sawmill close to its pulp mill and a new neighborhood emerged.
+The small city remained mono-industrial for several decades, with the only well-paid jobs at Domtar.

+There were several labour disputes, however with major effects on the population.
+In 1975, there was a 6-month strike at Domtar, followed by another at the sawmill operations in 1977.
+In June 1984 and May 1985, strike in the pulp mill paralyzed the whole town.
+In 1988, another 4-month strike began at the beginning of the year.
+There was then no union action for 16 years.

-In 2000, the Langlois mine was sold to Breakwater Resources ltd. Domtar is locked out of its Lebel-sur-Quévillon kraft paper plant and its sawmill.
-Since the closure of the plant, a significant emigration is noted among the inhabitants of the town of Lebel-sur-Quévillon.
-On December 18, 2008, the Domtar pulp mill was permanently closed.
-In the same year, on November 2, the Langlois mine was temporarily shut down due to the fall in the price of zinc.
+A new employer began in 1994 c30 km away: the Langlois zinc and copper mine operated by Canadian company Cambior.
+In 2000, it was sold to Breakwater Resources ltd. In 2008, on November 2, the Langlois mine was temporarily shut down due to the fall in the price of zinc.
+In February 2010, it reopened and in the summer of 2011, Breakwater was bought by Nyrstar.
+It was closed under a 'care and maintenance' agreement in 2019, citing difficulties in maintaining profitable underground operations, with the loss of over 300 jobs.

+Domtar suspended kraft paper operations on 24 November 2005 citing declining profits, employees were locked out of the plant, and the announcement of its final closure was made on December 18, 2008.
+The effect on 700 employees and their families was enormous. within 10 years, the population had dropped from 3300 to 2300 and emigration continued.

-In February 2010, the Langlois mine reopens.
-In the summer of 2011, the company Breakwater was bought by Nyrstar.
-January 31, 2012: announcement of the purchase of the former Domtar plant by Fortress Paper.
-The plant will produce pulp that will be used to make clothing, from rayon, a growing market around the world to replace cotton.
-The re-opening of the plant will create 333 direct jobs and 400 indirect jobs.
+On January 31, 2012 the former Domtar plant was bought by Fortress Paper to produce cellulose used in clothing, a growing market around the world to replace cotton.
+The promise was 333 direct and 400 indirect jobs.
+This lasted until 2016 when the plant, with its hydroelectric facility, was sold to Nexolia Bioenergy. and there was a further sale in 2019 to Chantiers Chibougamau (which has a Government of Quebec minority stake).